Food safety: Germany

-The Federal Ministry of Food, Agriculture and Consumer Protection (BMEL) is a Federal Ministry of the Federal Republic of Germany.
+The Federal Ministry of Food, Agriculture and Consumer Protection is a Federal Ministry of the Federal Republic of Germany.

 History: Founded as Federal Ministry of Food, Agriculture and Foresting in 1949, this name did not change until 2001.
 Then the name changed to Federal Ministry of Consumer Protection, Food and Agriculture.
 At 22 November 2005, the name got changed again to its current state: Federal Ministry of Food, Agriculture and Consumer Protection.
 The reason for this last change was that all the resorts should get equal ranking which was achieved by sorting the resorts alphabetically.

-Vision: A balanced and healthy diet with safe food, distinct consumer rights and consumer information for various areas of life, and a strong and sustainable agriculture as well as perspectives for our rural areas are important goals of the Federal Ministry of Food, Agriculture and Consumer Protection (BMELV).
+Vision: A balanced and healthy diet with safe food, distinct consumer rights and consumer information for various areas of life, and a strong and sustainable agriculture as well as perspectives for our rural areas are important goals of the Federal Ministry of Food, Agriculture and Consumer Protection.

 The Federal Office of Consumer Protection and Food Safety is under the control of the Federal Ministry of Food, Agriculture and Consumer Protection.
 It exercises several duties, with which it contributes to safer food and thereby intensifies health-based consumer protection in Germany.
-Food can be manufactured and sold within Germany without a special permission, as long as it does not cause any damage on consumers’ health and meets the general standards set by the legislation.
+Food can be manufactured and sold within Germany without a special permission, as long as it does not cause any damage on consumers' health and meets the general standards set by the legislation.
 However, manufacturers, carriers, importers and retailers are responsible for the food they pass into circulation.
 They are obliged to ensure and document the safety and quality of their food with the use of in-house control mechanisms.

 Greece

-In Greece, the Hellenic Food Authority (EFET) governing body supervised by the Ministry of the Environment and Energy (Greek: Υπουργείο Περιβάλλοντος και Ενέργειας), it is in charge of ensuring food sold is safe and fit for consumption.
+In Greece, the Hellenic Food Authority governing body supervised by the Ministry of the Environment and Energy (Greek: Υπουργείο Περιβάλλοντος και Ενέργειας), it is in charge of ensuring food sold is safe and fit for consumption.
 It controls the food business operators including agricultural producers, food processors, retailers, caterers, input material suppliers and private laboratories.